 Mini-IVF Offered as Low Cost Solution

 Better results are the ultimate method for cost savings, but also our charges remain reasonable because we don’t try to burden you with unnecessary and costly testing or low-yield procedures prior to your IVF.

 Mini-IVF is tricky to perform well and many centers are not up to it.
-It is easier for the patient and more difficult for the doctor.
+Mini-ivf is easier for the patient, but more difficult for the doctor.
 There is no margin for error.
 There are several reasons for the success we have with these much lower cost mini-IVF techniques.
-The success of this approach depends not only on a novel endocrine stimulation protocol, but also upon a flawless method of embryo freezing such as our vitrification system, and the highest level laboratory air purification system to give the eggs especially from older women the best possible environment in which to develop.
-Also, the endocrinology of mini-IVF is very innovative and requires close attention to each individual patient to avoid premature ovulation.
+The success of this approach depends not only on a novel endocrine stimulation protocol, but also upon a flawless method of embryo freezing such as our vitrification system, and the highest level laboratory air purification system, in order to give the eggs especially from older women the best possible environment in which to develop.
+Furthermore the endocrinology of mini-IVF is very innovative and requires close attention to each individual patient to avoid premature ovulation.

 Is Mini-IVF Always Used ?

-No, it is most useful for older women and women with low ovarian reserve.
+No, it is most useful for older women, women with low ovarian reserve, and women who want the least hormonal disruption of their lives.
 There are still many patients who are happy with conventional stimulation.
 However, many of these women also prefer mini-IVF because of the lower cost and the lack of any risk of hyperstimulating syndrome.
 It may be trickier for the IVF clinic but much simpler for the patient!

 For most patients, insurance doesn’t cover fertility treatment.
 However if your insurance does cover some of the cost, then we will make it easy for you deal with.

 The Cost of Frozen Embryos & Eggs